New CRM integrations: Salesforce & HubSpot

 • You empower recipients to buy products and services that matter to them.

-• You can receive discounts when purchasing a high volume of digital cards.
+• You can receive discounts if you purchase a high volume of digital cards.

 Cons

-• Some gift cards may require activation fees.
-Research before buying.
+• Some gift cards require activation fees.
+You should research fees before buying cards.

 • Recipients may find themselves with a small, unusable amount of money left on the card.

-• Cards can be seen as impersonal.
-To avoid this, add warmth to the reward by including personalized note to express gratitude.
+• Cards can seem impersonal.
+To avoid this, add warmth to the reward by including a personalized note.

 The key to building a successful gift card-based reward and incentive program: